-No ancient writer details any story about how Atlas was chosen as leader of the war.
+No ancient writer details any story about how Atlas was chosen as the leader of the war.
 Multiple sources contest that he led the Titans against wise Zeus and his siblings at Mount Olympus, but why the elder gods chose a second-generation Titan is unknown.

 It could be that Atlas was chosen because of his superior knowledge of the stars, making him an expert at navigation and travel.
-Even today, the military leader with a superior understanding of troop movement is more likely to win a battle.
+Even today, a military leader with a superior understanding of troop movement is more likely to win a battle.

 Why Did Atlas Give Hercules the Golden Apples?

 Among Hercules’ famous labors, he was to retrieve the golden apples of the Hesperides.
 According to Pseudo-Apollodorus, the apples were to be found in the fabled gardens of Atlas (the Hyperboreans).

 The following tale is created from passages found in a range of classical literature, including Pseudo-Apollodorus, Pausanias, Philostratus the Elder, and Seneca:

 Through his labors, Hercules/Heracles had previously saved Prometheus from his chains.
 In return, Prometheus offered him advice on how to obtain the famed golden apples of the Hesperides.
 The apples, found in the garden of Atlas, among the Hyperboreans, were guarded by a Dragon.
 While some suggest that Hercules killed the dragon, other stories tell of a feat far more impressive.